MystPi/bella/docs/language.md

 ; => { x: 1, y: 2, z: 3 }
 ```

-> Tip: there is a helpful shorthand for writing record items like `name: name` or `value: value`.
+> Tip: there is a helpful shorthand for writing record fields like `name: name` or `value: value`.
 In those cases, you can omit both the colon and the variable name:
 >
 > ```bella
 > { name